What's Left?

 The Royals’ lease doesn’t expire until 2030 and ownership has been slow to provide details about its plans.
 It has proposed multiple possible stadium locations, conceivably playing municipalities against each other.
 Following the team’s loss to the Yankees in the 2024 ALDS, Kansas City Mayor Quinton Lucas expressed his frustration and hope for more specifics by the end of the year.

 Finally, the commissioner of baseball, Fred-somebody, supports expanding the MLB to 32 teams.
-He has stated repeatedly that expansion will not occur until plans for the Rays and the A's are "settled," an undefined term.
-Nevertheless, there are two more major league stadiums in the imaginable future.
+He has stated repeatedly that expansion will not occur until plans for the Rays and the A's are "settled," a term of art.
+Nevertheless, there are two more major league stadiums coming sometime in the 2030s.

 No comments: